TheMaster1127/HTVM/DOCUMENTATION.md

 ### Key Takeaways:

 - **Ternary Operator**: Customizable to fit different syntaxes across languages, with automatic conversion.
-However, unsupported languages like **Go** and **Lua** will display a message instead of running.
+However, unsupported in **Go** and it will hardcode a message instead of running.

 - **Error Handling**: Customizable for the `try`, `catch`, `finally`, and `throw` keywords, and the function name for error messages can also be customized.
 HTVM does not handle errors itself but relies on the target language’s error handling.
+However, unsupported languages like **Go** and **Lua** will hardcode a message instead of running.

 - **Include**: Supports modularity by including external HTVM files, and the keyword itself is customizable.